ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 _Note_: These are subject to change based on the property changes in the `nimble-mapping-mention-user` element.

-If any of the mention option is invalid as per the above validation, that particular option will render as an empty option from the list.
+If any of the mention option is invalid as per the above validation, that particular option will render as an empty option in the list.
 This indicates the client that some of the option is wrongly configured and identify the validation details using the public API `validity`.

-There are public API to determine the validity of the mention options and they are `checkValidity()` and `validity`.
+The public API to determine the validity of the mention options and they are `checkValidity()` and `validity`.
 See the [API section](#api) for more details.

 #### 5. _nimble-rich-text-user-mention-view_: